pix8/accordion-ui/README.md

 ### Possible improvements
 * Tidy up and expand upon examples in 'examples' directory
-* Dedicated demo page
+* Dedicated demo/Github page
-* Dispense on CDN
+* Distribute on CDN
 * Formulate and write tests
 * Closer alignment to the web component spec(custom elements) and possible translation or forking
 * Migrate event handling to event delegation